-With over 500 VPN services available to choose from it's hard to choose just 1 for the UK.
+With more than 500 VPN services available to choose from, it's hard to select just one UK VPN.

 If you want to access UK streaming services, choose ExpressVPN or NordVPN.
 Both services work with the greatest number of the UK's streaming websites and offer excellent connection speeds.
-If you're in the UK or overseas and you want to watch the likes of BBC iPlayer and others then these two providers work with most of them.
+If you're in the UK or overseas and you want to access BBC iPlayer and others then these two providers work with most of them.
 These two VPNs also work great streaming Netflix, Hulu, and Amazon.

 If you want to test risk-free, opt for CyberGhost VPN.
-They've got the longest money-back guarantee of 45-days giving you plenty of time to test the service.
+They've got the most extended money-back guarantee of 45-days giving you plenty of time to check the service.

 If you want help choosing the right server, take CyberGhost VPN.
-Their large range of helpful apps points you in the correct direction of where to connect for what purpose.
+Their vast range of helpful apps points you in the correct direction of where to connect for what purpose.

-Why is a VPN for the UK important?
+Why is a VPN for the UK necessary?

-Using a VPN regardless of which country you're in is important these days for a range of reasons.
-The most obvious is the slow erosion of online-privacy but there are plenty of other good reasons using a VPN is good practice.
+Using a VPN regardless of which country you're in is essential these days for a range of reasons.
+The most obvious is the slow erosion of online privacy but there are plenty of other pressing reasons having a VPN is good practice.

-The UK has some very good reasons why you should be using a VPN to protect your internet connection which include:
+The UK has some very good causes why you should be making use of a UK VPN to protect your connection which includes:

 The UK's Investigatory Powers Act also known as the ‘Snooper's Charter' is one of the most invasive surveillance and data retention laws in the western world.

-Although it’s been found numerous times to contradict EU law and ordered to change, with the UK leaving the EU at the end of 2019 there will be no further oversight allowing the UK government to pass even more restrictive laws.
+With the UK having now left the EU there will be no further European oversight allowing the UK government to pass even more restrictive laws.